pittisl/perfinfer-code/online/README.md

 manually controlling start and stop of background GPU data collection and input inference service.

-In this demo, the running service shows a notification notification bar to show the current inference result.
+In this demo, the running service shows a notification on notification bar to display the current inference result.

 ### MODEL PRELOADING

-The output of offline training is a cpp file with name `<devicesetup>.cpp`.
+The output of offline training is a cpp source file with name `<devicesetup>.cpp`.
-To use the model, follow the instruction in the file comment.
+To load the model into App project, please follow the instruction in the file comment.

 Example: